 There’s also a range of coach-developed structured workouts and you can create your own course based on an uploaded route file.

-If you’re using a smart trainer, RGT Cycling can wirelessly control your trainer to simulate the changing gradient of a particular road or the wattage required in whatever training session you are tackling.
+If you’re using a smart trainer, RGT Cycling can wirelessly control your trainer to simulate the changing gradient of a particular road or set the wattage required in whatever training session you are tackling.

 You can also customise your avatar in RGT Cycling, with a range of different bikes and kit available, including BMC and Ridley machines.
-RGT Cycling says it’s planning to up the number of options for bikes, components and kit in the future.

 RGT Cycling says speeds are calculated from real-world data for cornering and your avatar is slowed down automatically to stop you rear-ending the rider in front.
-Ease off then accelerate out and you’re likely to pass a rider pushing out constant power.
+Ease off then accelerate out and you’re likely to pass another rider pushing out constant power.